elestyle/elepay-react-native/README.md

 });

 // Change theme of UI components.
-// ** Currently Android only **
 //
 // Valid value: "light", "dark".
-Any other value will be ignored and follow the system's theme(on Android Q and above).
+Any other value will be ignored and follow the system's theme(on Android Q/iOS 13 and above).
 //
 // Note: this method should be called **AFTER** `initElepay` and **BEFORE** any kind of payment processing(e.g. `handlePaymentWithPayload`). if (Platform.OS === 'android') {